Pyrdacor/freeserf.net/Issues.md

 - Store last game setings in user config (map size, game type, map seed, players and their values, etc)
 - Show game speed, add icons for game speed change and pause/resume?
 - Music should not restart at game start
+- Ground analysis for local spectators?
+- Possible builds for local spectators?
+- Add more game options (like tutorial)

 ## New feature candidates